Hot Springs

 Ignoring elevation

-the Village sits in the Ouachita Mountains and several courses like Granada and Ponce de Leon have significant elevation change that affects club selection, especially on approach shots.
+The Village sits in the Ouachita Mountains and several courses like Granada and Ponce de Leon have significant elevation change that affects club selection, especially on approach shots.

 • !